 In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842) and subsequent amendments to the initial guidance: ASU 2018-10, Codification Improvements to Topic 842, Leases, and ASU 2018-11, Leases (Topic 842) Targeted Improvements, each issued in July 2018 (collectively, Topic 842), all of which provides guidance on the recognition, measurement, presentation, and disclosure of leases.
 Topic 842 requires the recognition of lease assets and lease liabilities by lessees for those leases classified as operating leases under previous guidance.
 This standard will become effective for fiscal years beginning after December 15, 2018 including interim periods within those years, with early adoption permitted.
 The recognition, measurement, and presentation of expenses and cash flows arising from a lease by a lessee have not significantly changed from previous guidance.
-Although we are currently evaluating the impact the pronouncement will have on our condensed consolidated financial statements and related disclosures, we expect that most of our operating lease commitments will be subject to the new standard and recognized as operating lease liabilities and right-of-use assets upon adoption.
+Although we are currently evaluating the impact the pronouncement will have on our unaudited Condensed Consolidated Financial Statements and related disclosures, we expect that most of our operating lease commitments will be subject to the new standard and recognized as operating lease liabilities and right-of-use assets upon adoption.

-In June 2018, the FASB issued ASU 2018-07, Compensation -Stock Compensation: Improvement to Nonemployees Share-Based Payment Accounting (ASU 2018-07), which expands the scope of Topic 718 to include all share-based payment transactions for acquiring goods and services from nonemployees.
+In June 2018, the FASB issued ASU 2018-07, Compensation-Stock Compensation: Improvement to Nonemployees Share-Based Payment Accounting (ASU 2018-07), which expands the scope of Topic 718 to include all share-based payment transactions for acquiring goods and services from nonemployees.
 ASU 2018-07 specifies that Topic 718 applies to all share-based payment transactions in which the grantor acquires goods and services to be used or consumed in its own operations by issuing share-based payment awards.
 ASU 2018-07 also clarifies that Topic 718 does not apply to share-based payments used to effectively provide (1) financing to the issuer or (2) awards granted in conjunction with selling goods or services to customers as part of a contract accounted for under ASC 606.
 ASU 2018-07 will be effective for fiscal years beginning after December 15, 2018, including interim periods within those years, with early adoption permitted.
-We do not expect the adoption of this guidance will have a material impact on our condensed consolidated financial position, results of operations or cash flows.
+We do not expect the adoption of this guidance will have a material impact on our unaudited Condensed Consolidated Financial Statements.

 In August 2018, the SEC adopted the final rule under SEC Release No. 33-10532, Disclosure Update and Simplification, amending certain disclosure requirements that were redundant, duplicative, overlapping, outdated or superseded.
 In addition, the amendments expanded the disclosure requirements on the analysis of stockholders' equity for interim financial statements.
 Under the amendments, an analysis of changes in each caption of stockholders' equity presented in the balance sheet must be provided in a note or separate statement.
 The analysis should present a reconciliation of the beginning balance to the ending balance of each period for which a statement of comprehensive income is required to be filed.
-We anticipate our first presentation of changes in stockholders' equity will be included in our Form 10-Q for the quarter ending March 29, 2019.
+Our first presentation of changes in stockholders' equity will be included in our Form 10-Q for the quarter ending March 29, 2019.

 In August 2018, the FASB issued ASU 2018-15, Intangibles-Goodwill and Other-Internal-Use Software (Subtopic 350-40): Customer's Accounting for Implementation Costs Incurred in a Cloud Computing Arrangement That is a Service Contract.
-This guidance aligns the requirements for capitalizing implementation costs incurred in a hosting arrangement that is a service contract with the requirements for capitalizing implementation costs incurred in a hosting arrangement that is a service contract with the requirements for capitalizing implementation costs incurred to develop or obtain internal-use software.
+This guidance aligns the requirements for capitalizing implementation costs incurred in a hosting arrangement that is a service contract with the requirements for capitalizing implementation costs incurred to develop or obtain internal-use software.
 This standard will become effective for interim and annual periods beginning after December 15, 2019, with early adoption permitted.
 The standard can be adopted either using the prospective or retrospective transition approach.
-We are evaluating the effect the adoption of the standard will have on our condensed consolidated financial statements.
+We are evaluating the effect the adoption of the standard will have on our unaudited Condensed Consolidated Financial Statements.